 - In possession of a completed degree, advanced diploma or BTech degree on an NQF level 7 with some form of Mathematical subject taken within the degree or diploma; or - 5-10 year of work experience in the financial field, for instance as a bookkeeper, a debtors clerk, a junior accountant; - Once an applicant has received WV status (approved), then the applicant will be required to: - Write a test to determine their mathematical abilities.
 This test will take the form of multiple-choice questions using an online platform. - Write an essay to determine their English language abilities.
-The topic of the essay as well as the word count will be communicated to the applicant; and - The math's test as well as the essay will be administered with strict deadlines for each applicant and will be changed regularly to ensure an authentic process. - 4.
+The topic of the essay as well as the word count, will be communicated to the applicant; and - The math's test as well as the essay will be administered with strict deadlines for each applicant and will be changed regularly to ensure an authentic process. - 4.
 Applicants with an academic exclusion (from UJ or another institution): - If the applicants meet the minimum entry requirements with their matric certificates, the applicants will be admitted regardless of the previous academic performance. - If the applicant does not meet the minimum requirements, the application will be declined.

 The purpose of the BCom (Accounting) is to develop students intellectual and practical skills to enable the identifying, analysing, interpretation, assessing, evaluating, application and solving of problems, which would be expected of an entry level accountant in international practice.
 Furthermore, the programme provides students with a comprehensive and fundamental knowledge base of the underlying core international principles of accounting, governance, risk management and control, auditing, financial management as well as management accounting.
 Qualifying students should be ready to enter the job market as an entry level accountant.
 Additionally, the programme will develop a student to become self-directed, lifelong student.
 The programme emphasises competence, integrity, and application of ethics in a professional business environment.
-Lastly, this programme will prepare students for further studies in international accounting, governance, risk management and control, auditing management as well as management and control, auditing international eccounting, application of ethics in a professional business environment.
-Lastly, this programme will prepare students for further studies in international accounting, governance, risk management and control, auditing, financial management as well as management and control, auditing, financial management as well as management and control, auditing, financial management as well as management and control, auditing, financial management as well as management and control, auditing, financial management as well as management accounting as a science.
+Lastly, this programme will prepare students for further studies in international accounting, governance, risk management and control, auditing, financial accounting, application, students are students as a stience.

 FIRST YEAR

 Module Code Module Name Module Credits

 ACC1CP1 Accounting 11 15

 ACC2CP1 Accounting 12 15

 ECO1CP1 Economics 11 15

 FNM1CP1 Financial Management 11 15

 FNM2CP1 Financial Management 12 15

 PRB1CP1 Principles of Business 11 15

 SECOND YEAR

 ACC1CP2 Accounting 21 15

 ACC2CP2 Accounting 22 15

 AST1CP2 Accounting Studies 21 15

 EFC1CP1 Ethical Foundations to Commerce 11 15

 GRM1CP2 Governance, Risk, Management and Control 21 15

 PRB2CP1 Principles of Business 12 15

 THIRD YEAR

 ASA1CP2 Accounting Software Applications 21 15

-AUD1CP3 JD1CP3 Auditing 31
+AUD1CP3 Auditing 31 15

 AUD2CP3 Auditing 32 15

 FNM1CP2 Financial Management 21 15

-FNM2CP2 FNM2CP2 Financial Management 22
+FNM2CP2 Financial Management 22 15

-GRM2CP2 15
+GRM2CP2 Governance, Risk, Management and Control 22 15

 FOURTH YEAR

 ACC1CP3 Accounting 31 15

 ACC2CP3 Accounting 32 15

 CST1CP3 Case study Accounting 31 15

 CST2CP3 Case study Accounting 32 15

 FNM1CP3 Financial Management 31 15

 FNM2CP3 Financial Management 32 15

-BACHELOR OF COMMERCE IN ACCOUNTANCY (B34ACP) - 2024 CAROUSEL
+BACHELOR OF COMMERCE IN ACCOUNTANCY (B34ACP) - 2025 CAROUSEL

 Intake Module Code Module Name

 D1 ACC1CP1 Accounting 11

-8 Jan - 25 Feb FNM2CP1 Financial Management 12
+13 Jan - 2 March PRB1CP1 Principles of Business 11

 GRM1CP2 Governance, Risk Management and Control

-GRM2CP2 21
+21

-FNM2CP3 Governance, Risk Management and Control
+GRM2CP2 Governance, Risk Management and Control

-CST2CP3 22
+22

-Financial Management 32
+ACC2CP3 Accounting 32

-Case study 32
+CST2CP3 Case study 32

 D2 ACC1CP1 Accounting 11

-4 March - 21 April PRB1CP1 Principles of Business 11
+10 March - 27 April ACC2CP1 Accounting 12

 ACC1CP2 Accounting 21

 AUD1CP3 Auditing 31

-ACC1CP3 Accounting 31
+FNM1CP3 Financial Management 31

 CST1CP3 Case study 31

 D3 ACC1CP1 Accounting 11

-29 April - 16 June ACC2CP1 Accounting 12